-Currently in development, At War With Ourselves is an evening-length work for string quartet, chorus, and spoken word that will premiere in May 2020 at the SFJAZZ Center in San Francisco.
-Composed by Michael Abels with a libretto by Nikky Finney, the work will explore race relations, social justice, and civil rights in 21st-century America.
+At War With Ourselves – 400 Years of You is an evening-length work for string quartet, chorus, and spoken word that premiered at Texas Performing Arts at the University of Texas at Austin in November 2021.
+Composed by Michael Abels with text by Nikky Finney, the work explores race relations, social justice, and civil rights in 21st-century America.
 Performances will feature the Kronos Quartet, Nikky Finney, and a chorus directed by Valérie Sainte-Agathe.
-During the creation period, the artists will lead workshops and activities with young people served by San Francisco–based organizations Youth Speaks, 826 Valencia, and Sunset Youth Services.
-Funded in part by a Hewlett Foundation 50 Arts Commission and the MAP Fund, At War with Ourselves is being commissioned by the Kronos Performing Arts Association in partnership with ASU Gammage at Arizona State University, Hancher Auditorium – The University of Iowa, Krannert Center for the Performing Arts / University of Illinois at Urbana-Champaign, SFJAZZ, and University of South Carolina.
+Funded in part by a Hewlett Foundation 50 Arts Commission and the MAP Fund, At War with Ourselves was commissioned by the Kronos Performing Arts Association in partnership with ASU Gammage at Arizona State University, Hancher Auditorium – The University of Iowa, Krannert Center for the Performing Arts / University of Illinois at Urbana-Champaign, SFJAZZ, Texas Performing Arts at UT Austin, the University of South Carolina, and Andrea A. Lunsford.

 Michael Abels (credit Eric Schwabel), Nikky Finney (credit Forrest Clonts), and Valérie Sainte-Agathe (credit Joe Fanvu)